Resumen de Cláusulas y Pronombres Relativos en Inglés

 • Methods of payment: "She paid by credit card."

-• Deadlines: "Please submit your report by Friday."
+• Deadlines: "Please submit the report by Friday."

-• Placeholders: words like thing, stuff, or what's-it-called that help you keep talking when you can't remember a specific term.
+• Placeholders: words like thing, stuff, or thingy that substitute for a word you can't remember.

-• Pro words (one and once): using one to replace a noun ("I need a pen.
-Do you have one?") and once to indicate something that happened a single time or to set a condition ("Once you finish, let me know").
+• One and once as pro words: using one to replace a noun ("I need a pen.
+Do you have one?") and once to indicate a single occurrence or a condition ("Once you finish, let me know").

 How do you express purpose and past intentions in English?

-• To + infinitive: "I went to the store to buy milk."
+• To + infinitive: "I came here to practice English."